Railway infrastructure manager: Signalling

 A disadvantage of fixed blocks is that the faster trains are permitted to run, the longer the stopping distance, and therefore the longer the blocks need to be.
 This decreases a line's capacity.

-With moving block, computers are used to calculate a 'safe zone', behind each moving train, which no other train may enter.
+With moving block, computers calculate a 'safe zone' behind each moving train that no other train may enter.
 The system depends on precise knowledge of where each train is and how fast it is moving.
-With moving block, lineside signals are not provided, and instructions are passed direct to the trains.
+With a moving block, lineside signals are not provided, and instructions are passed directly to the trains.
 It has the advantage of increasing track capacity by allowing trains to run much closer together.
-The system is only used on very few independent networks such as underground lines.
+The system is used only on a very few independent networks, such as underground lines.

 Types of rail system

-Most rail systems serve a number of functions on the same track, carrying local, long-distance and commuter passenger trains, and freight trains.
+Most rail systems serve multiple functions on the same tracks, carrying local, long-distance, and commuter passenger trains, as well as freight trains.
 The emphasis on each varies by country.
-Some urban rail transit, rapid transit and light rail systems are isolated from the national system in the cities they serve.
-Some freight lines serving mines are also isolated, and these are usually owned by the mine company.
+Some urban rail transit, rapid transit, and light rail systems are isolated from the national system in the cities they serve.
+Some freight lines serving mines are also isolated, and the mine company usually owns these.
 An industrial railway is a specialized rail system used inside factories or mines.
 Steep grade railways are usually isolated, with special safety systems.

 Permanent way and railroad construction

 The permanent way trails through the physical geography.
-The tracks' geometry is limited by the physical geography.
+The physical geography limits the tracks' geometry.

 Maintenance of way operations

-The presence of a work train on a given section of track will temporarily decrease the capacity of the route.
-The normal method in such operations is to cease other traffic altogether during the track 'occupation'.
+The presence of a work train on a given section of track will temporarily reduce the route's capacity.
+The standard procedure in such operations is to halt all other traffic during the track's 'occupation'.
 Services may be diverted by an alternative route, if available; alternatively, passenger services may be maintained using a replacement bus service.
-It is therefore more economically viable to plan such track occupations for periods of reduced usage (e.g. 'off-peak', overnight or holiday times) to minimise the impact on normal services and revenue.
+It is therefore more economically viable to plan such track occupations for periods of reduced usage (e.g., 'off-peak', overnight or holiday times) to minimize the impact on normal services and revenue.